Skip to content

 Pancevo, Serbia, June 2025

-Lazar Ristovski gave a presentation at ETS Nikola Tesla to about 30 classmates, sharing the youth exchange’s learning outcomes, introducing E29 and its opportunities for young Europeans, and illustrating everything with personal stories from his experience.
+Lazar gave a presentation at ETS Nikola Tesla to about 30 classmates, sharing the youth exchange’s learning outcomes, introducing E29 and its opportunities for young Europeans, and illustrating everything with personal stories from his experience.

 Keszthely, Hungary, June 2025